-It is straightforward to show that the owner optimally pays the manager just enough to induce him to exert high effort in both projects.
+It is straightforward that the owner optimally pays the manager just enough to induce him to exert high effort in both projects.
 Moreover, the owner will take the passive action, p, in the event of success of the first project, and the active action, a, in the event of failure.

-In order to induce the manager to exert high effort in the second project, the owner optimally offers the minimum possible compensation in case the project turns out to be a failure.
+To induce high effort in the second project, the owner optimally offers the minimum possible compensation in case the project turns out to be a failure.
 That is, w(ff) = w(sf) = 0.
-For the manager to exert high effort in the second project, wages in the event of success in the second period, $w(y_1s)$, have to satisfy the following incentive constraints:
+For the manager to exert high effort in the second project, wages in the event of success in the second period, $w(y_1s)$ , have to satisfy the following incentive constraints: